 NORDBUK also gives support/grants to youth organisations/civil society working in the Nordic countries with different projects.
-Practically this is carried out by Nordisk Kulturkontakt which is the agency dealing with the funding scheme.
+Practically this is carried out by the Nordic Culture Point (Nordisk Kulturkontakt) which is the agency dealing with the funding scheme.

 International cooperation